PAYONE-GmbH/PCP-client-javascript-SDK/README.md

 | `U`      | UATP / Airplus        | 1220, 1920                             | Coming soon; not available yet                              |
 | `G`      | girocard              | 68                                     | Currently only viable for e-commerce payments via Apple Pay |

 The `Cardtype` values are used within the configuration object to specify the supported card types for various fields and functionalities, such as the automatic card type detection and the selection of credit card icons.
-These values help the SDK correctly identify and handle different types of credit cards based on the BIN range.

 #### 4. **Request Object:**